-A permanent rate that is based on estimated future costs, and established in advance for a specified current or future period.
+A permanent indirect cost rate that is based on estimated future costs, and established in advance for a specified current or future period.
 Once established, it may not be adjusted.
 Predetermined rates are appropriate where there is reasonable assurance, based on past experience and a reliable projection of costs, that the rate is not likely to exceed a rate that would result if actual costs were determined.

 Program Income

-Gross income received by the or subgrantee directly generated by a grant supported activity, or earned only as a result of the grant agreement during the grant period.
+Gross income earned by the Grantee that is directly generated by a grant supported activity, or earned only as a result of the grant award during the period of performance except as provided in 2 CFR § 200.307(f) (for federal awards).
+Refer to Chapter 5 Program Income, in this manual, for more information.

+Protected Personally Identifiable Information (Protected PII)

+Refer also to WD Letter 02-18, “Handling and Protection of Personally Identifiable Information and Other Sensitive Information,” and any other subsequent Agency issuances.

+Also refer to Grant Compliance: Federal Awards and to Grant Compliance: State Awards in Section 2.1 General Internal Control Requirements, in this manual.

+As defined in the Uniform Guidance, Personally Identifiable Information (PII) and Protected PII have the following meanings:

+PII means information that can be used to distinguish or trace an individual's identity, either alone or when combined with other personal or identifying information that is linked or linkable to a specific individual.
+Some information considered to be PII is available in public sources such as telephone books, public websites, and university listings.
+This type of information is considered to be Public PII and includes, for example, first and last name, address, work telephone number, email address, home telephone number, and general educational credentials.
+The definition of PII is not anchored to any single category of information or technology.
+Rather, it requires a case-by-case assessment of the specific risk that an individual can be identified.
+Non-PII can become PII whenever additional information is made publicly available, in any medium and from any source, that, when combined with other available information, could be used to identify an individual.

+Protected PII means an individual's first name or first initial and last name in combination with any one or more of types of information, including, but not limited to:

+social security number,

+passport number,

+credit card numbers,

+clearances,

+bank numbers,

+biometrics,

+date and place of birth,

+mother's maiden name,

+criminal,

+medical and

+financial records, educational transcripts.

+Protected PII does not include PII that is required by law to be disclosed.

-Provisional Rate
+Provisional Rate (Provisional Indirect Cost Rate)

-Provisional and final rates are two stages of one approach that is used when neither nor s are appropriate.
-A provisional rate is a temporary rate established for a future prospective period of time that is used until actual costs can be determined and a is established.
+Provisional and final indirect cost rates are two stages of one approach that is used when neither a predetermined indirect cost rate nor fixed indirect cost rate are appropriate.
+A provisional rate is a temporary rate established for a future prospective period of time that is used until actual costs can be determined and a final rate is established.
 If the provisional rate is lower than the final rate, the underpayment is subject to the availability of funds.
 If the provisional rate was higher than the final rate, the overpayment must be credited or returned to the funding source.